astral-sh/uv-docker-example/README.md

 ## Running the image

-A `run.sh` convenience is provided for quickly building the image and starting a container.
+A [`run.sh`](./run.sh) utility is provided for quickly building the image and starting a container.

+This script demonstrates best practices for developing using the container, using bind mounts for the project and virtual environment directories.

 To run the application in an image: